Spring-Helper-Projects/Custom-Unit-Shaders-GL4/README.md

 If you use base content gadget handler you should just be able to drop the files in.
 If you have your own local copies of `callins.lua` and `gadgets.lua` you may need to update from base content.

 ## Using cus_defs.lua
-Most game devs will not need to edit any file provided here other than `LuaRules/Configs/cus_defs.lua`.
+Most game devs will not need to edit any file provided here other than [LuaRules/Configs/cus_defs.lua](LuaRules/Configs/cus_defs.lua).
 The file specifies several options at the top which can be enabled for each `uniformBin` specified in the first return table.
 You may wish to modify `defaultunit` but are unlikely to need to modify those for features.

-The uniform bin controls what [uniforms](https://www.khronos.org/opengl/wiki/Uniform_(GLSL)) are passed to the shader
+The uniform bin controls which [uniforms](https://www.khronos.org/opengl/wiki/Uniform_(GLSL)) are passed to the shaders.

 ### Recognised Options